 Work life balance isn’t an easy task to juggle and more often, vacations have become a necessity to manage todays demands.
-The rise of technology and our digital dependence suggests it’s time to take a deeper dive into a much needed connection of the analog sort.
+With the rise of technology and our digital dependence suggests it’s time to take a deeper dive into a much needed connection of the analog sort.
 Research shows that happiness has a strong connection to good health and being stressed doesn’t help you or your employer.

 The Happiness and Health Connection

-In 2018, researchers at Cornell University found that people who have positive emotions have lower levels of inflammation, which can lead to chronic health issues like heart disease and being overweight.
+In 2018, researchers at Cornell University found that people who have positive emotions have lower levels of inflammation.
+This can lead to chronic health issues like heart disease and being overweight.
 A vacation is a prescription for happiness and an excellent way to take your mind off work.
 These vital breaks will improve your physical health and give you a chance to spend time with friends and family.
 Taking time to nurture these relationships is important to your mental health and wellbeing.

 But I Don’t Have Time